Francis Tapon

 Francis Tapon (born March 10, 1970) is an author, global nomad, and public speaker.
 He has walked across the United States four times via its three major mountain ranges.
 He also walked across Spain twice.
 He was the first person to do a round-trip backpacking the Continental Divide Trail.
 In addition, he thru-hiked the Pacific Crest Trail and Appalachian Trail southbound.
 He has traveled to over 100 countries of the world.
-Lastly, he is the author of the self-help travelogue Hike Your Own Hike and the travel narrative The Hidden Europe: What Eastern Europeans Can Teach Us.
-He traveled to all 54 African countries from 2013 to 2018 and climbed to the highest point of 50 of those countries.
+He is the author of the self-help travelogue Hike Your Own Hike and the travel narrative The Hidden Europe: What Eastern Europeans Can Teach Us.
+He climbed the highest peaks in all 54 African countries from 2013 to 2018.
 In 2019, he was inducted into the California Outdoors Hall of Fame.

 Early life and career

 Tapon's mother is from Chile and his father was from France.

 Tapon was born in San Francisco, where he went to the French American International School until 10th grade, and then graduated from Lick-Wilmerding High School.

 He earned a Bachelor of Arts cum laude in Religion from Amherst College in 1992.
 He worked in Latin America for Hitachi Data Systems.
 In 1997, he received his MBA from Harvard Business School.

 After Harvard, he co-founded a Silicon Valley robotic vision company that was covered by The New York Times.
 Later, he consulted for Microsoft for 18 months.
 In 2006, he became a full-time travel writer.